 If you’re looking for a hosting company that handles everything related to accepting credit cards on your site, and is PCI-certified for that purpose, we’re not the right company to choose.
 You should instead search for ecommerce-specific hosting companies that include credit card handling services and therefore manage your site’s PCI compliance.

-Note that most security experts strongly recommend that you do not actually collect credit card numbers using software on your own site, instead outsourcing that part to a service provider.
-If you do that, you’ll still have to pass PCI compliance scans, but the questionnaire you’ll need to fill out is much simpler.
+Note that most security experts strongly recommend that you don’t collect credit card numbers using software on your own site, instead outsourcing that part to a service provider.
+We agree with that advice, unless you have technical expertise in web script security.
+Handling credit card numbers in a secure manner is difficult and requires constant security monitoring.
+If you let a service provider handle it, you’ll still have to pass PCI compliance scans, but the questionnaire you’ll need to fill out is much simpler.